ThomasDOtto/ILRA/README.md

 ```
 Parameters are not positional.
 If you did not provide any required parameter, the pipeline will exit or use default values if possible (check the help, the log after execution or the 'Arguments / Variables' section in the pipeline ILRA.sh).

-Please refer to the help for futher details:
+Please refer to the help page for futher details:
 ```
 ILRA.sh -h
 ```
+In general, from an assembly as input (argument '-a'), ILRA is going to provide a polished assembly as output (the file 'XXX.ILRA.fasta')

-Please provide or not the arguments '-C' and '-I' to indicate whether to perform error correction and find overlapped contigs via short reads (iCORN2 + ILRA.findoverlaps_ver3.pl).
+Please provide or not the arguments '-C' and '-I' to indicate whether to use short reads to perform error correction (iCORN2) and to find overlapped contigs (ILRA.findoverlaps_ver3.pl).

 Depending on whether you provided a reference genome (argument '-r'), reordering and renaming of the contigs (ABACAS2) is going to be skipped and assessment by QUAST would be run without the reference.
 Similarly, the availability of a reference annotation (argument '-g') would determine the mode to run QUAST.

-Finally, ILRA can be run in alternative modes (argument '-m'): in order to perform decontamination based on taxonomic classification ('-m taxon', which would be more computationally expensive), to perform decontamination and formatting for online submission based on blasting against databases ('-m blast', which would be less computationally expensive), to perform both ('-m both'), or to skip decontamination and expedite the process ('-m light').
+Finally, ILRA can be run in alternative modes (argument '-m'):
+* '-m taxon': To perform decontamination based on taxonomic classification, which would be more computationally expensive
+* '-m blast': To perform decontamination and formatting for online submission based on blasting against databases, which would be less computationally expensive
+* '-m both': To perform both
+* '-m light': To skip decontamination and expedite the process